AlessioRepetto/agriclimate-intelligence/src/README.md

 # Source Code

-This directory contains reusable Python code shared across the ETL, EDA, and modelling notebooks.
+This directory contains the reusable Python utilities used by the AgriClimate Intelligence notebooks.

 ```text
 src/